greyltc/analysis-software/README.md

  - If you see an issue with exec_py3...something you can safely delete this file to solve the problem
 - The standalone release files will be in a newly created folder called build
  - These files can then be copied to another computer to run the tool there
 - It's also possible to generate installers with `setup.py`, see the cx_Freeze docs for more info

+__NOTE:__ To get Umfpack to work in windows, you might have to look [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/) for a precompiled pip wheel package to install.

 ### Python packages required
 ---